agcdtmr/potential-pancake/00-project-complete/01-module-documentations/cloud-env-setup.md

 <GCP ProjectName>.json
 ```

+## From here you can iterate the infrastrature using Terraform

 - [x] Configure Terraform files (main.tf, variables.tf) for your project.
 - [x] Run Terraform commands to initialize, plan, and apply infrastructure changes.